MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation: METHOD

 \subsection{Overall Training Recipe}

-\textbf{Large-Scale Pretraining.} Similar to previous VLA methods~\cite{liu2025hybridvla,kim2024openvla}, we construct a large-scale dataset of over 570K trajectories by combining diverse open-source datasets, such as Open-X-Embodiment~\cite{open_x_embodiment_rt_x_2023} and RoboMIND~\cite{wu2024robomind}, with a customized sampling strategy.
-Due to space limitations, the details of our pretraining dataset are provided in Appendix ~\ref{sec:ADD}.
+\textbf{Large-Scale Pretraining.} Similar to previous VLA methods~\cite{kim2024openvla}, we construct a large-scale dataset of over 570K trajectories by combining diverse open-source datasets, such as Open-X-Embodiment~\cite{open_x_embodiment_rt_x_2023} and RoboMIND~\cite{wu2024robomind}.
 Since the observations in these datasets primarily consist of image and language modalities, we pretrain MLA using only these inputs for 10 epochs.
 For the other modalities, we reserve their token positions in the sequence, ensuring a smooth transition to subsequent training stages.
-For the action generation loss ($\mathcal{L}_{\mathrm{diff}}$), we adopt a standard DDPM objective, minimizing the MSE between the predicted noise and the ground-truth noise.
+For the action generation loss ($\mathcal{L}_{\mathrm{diff}}$), we adopt a standard DDPM objective, minimizing the MSE between the predicted and ground-truth noise.

 \textbf{Supervised Fine-Tuning.} The pretrained model is subsequently adapted to high-quality, task-specific datasets using the proposed encoder-free multimodal alignment mechanism.
 In this stage, all multisensory modalities are introduced, including image, point cloud, tactile signals, and language instruction.
 We incorporate the proposed contrastive loss (as detailed in Section~\ref{sec:EMA}) to enhance MLA’s cross-modal alignment and multimodal representations.
 The overall training objective loss is $\mathcal{L}_{\mathrm{sft}} = \mathcal{L}_{\mathrm{diff}} + \mathcal{L}_{\mathrm{contrastive}}$.